Cheersbbg/Custom-BCI-Experiment-Generator/README.md

       ![Hands Indices](https://github.com/Cheersbbg/Custom-BCI-Experiment-Generator/blob/main/hand-contours-labels.png)

-    - The hand templates (images and Gif) will be generated in a new folder with the specified name.
+    - The hand templates (images and GIFs) will be generated in a new folder with the specified name.
 These templates can be used as visual stimuli for your experiments.

       ![Demo Gif](https://github.com/Cheersbbg/Custom-BCI-Experiment-Generator/blob/main/hands/SingleFinger/SingleFinger%5B1%2C%206%2C%209%2C%207%2C%204%2C%205%2C%207%2C%202%2C%209%2C%200%5D.gif)

-2. Body Annotation Interface: This component allows you to create body annotations for your experiments.
-To create body annotations, follow these steps:
+2. Body Annotation Interface: This component allows you to customize experiment paradigms using any symmetrical template and it generates to variations beyond input.
+To freehand, follow these steps:
     - Navigate to the `body` directory.
     - Run `python3 freehand_annotation_interface.py`.
     - Utilize the functions provided in the interface to create your custom experiments.